marian-kadanka/wc-cash-on-pickup/README.txt

 == Changelog ==

-= 1.1.3 =
+= 1.2 =
 * Plugin maintainer changed
-* Add: option to choose default order status added
+* Add: option to choose default status of new orders added
 * Add: instructions are now added to the email send to a customer
 * Fix: broken admin input field "Enable for shipping methods"
 * Fix: WooCommerce 3.0 compatibility